 All proposals must be aligned with the Society's Strategy (2020-2025) and its Research Roadmap.
-Summer studentships will be awarded under two categories: Translational Summer Studentships and Social Nursing and Allied Health (SNAH) Summer Studentships.
+Summer studentships will be awarded under two categories: Translational Summer Studentships and Survivorship Summer Studentships.

 Projects eligible for the Translational Summer Studentships should propose translational, clinical, or biomedical research.
-These can be defined as 'bench to bedside' or patientfocused biomedical research, the aim of which is to translate existing knowledge about cancer biology into techniques and tools that will accelerate progress towards patient treatment.
+These can be defined as 'bench to bedside' or patient-focused biomedical research, the aim of which is to translate existing knowledge about cancer biology into techniques and tools that will accelerate progress towards patient treatment.
 Please note, applications in drug design, SAR (structure-activity relationship) analysis, drug screening or basic biomedical research will not be considered at this time.

-Projects eligible for the Social Nursing and Allied Health Summer Studentships should propose research concerned with the period from diagnosis to treatment outcome (including palliative and end-of-life care).
+Projects eligible for the Survivorship Summer Studentships should propose research concerned with the period from diagnosis to treatment outcome (including palliative and end-of-life care).
 Survivorship research seeks to improve the care and outcomes experienced by people living with and beyond cancer.
-It includes (but is not limited to): prevention and early detection of recurrent cancer; long term effects of cancer and its treatment; quality and experience of treatment and care; psycho-social effects of cancer and its treatment; self-management; health information and literacy; genetic risk and counselling; physical and practical needs e.g., financial, employment, mobility; etc.
+It includes (but is not limited to): prevention and early detection of recurrent cancer; long-term effects of cancer and its treatment; quality and experience of treatment and care; psycho-social effects of cancer and its treatment; self-management; health information and literacy; genetic risk and counselling; physical and practical needs e.g., financial, employment, mobility; etc.

-If you are not sure if your proposed project is eligible for either studentship, please feel free to contact us on before 3pm Thursday 2 February 2023 at grants@cancer.ie
+If you are not sure if your proposed project is eligible for either studentship, please feel free to contact us before 3pm Thursday 6th February 2025 at grants@cancer.ie.